ronnymees/fullstackdevelopment_eoict/docs/31_communication/README.md

 # Communication

-Let's take a closer look at some of the communication protocols used in communication over the web.
+Let's take a closer look at some of the communication protocols and data formats used in communication over the web.
+To communicate over the web from client to server, you generally need to specify where to look (URL), compose and send a request using a protocol (such as HTTP), and then process the response, which will be in a particular format (such as HTML, images, videos, ...).

 ## Uniform Resource Locator - URL

 Uniform Resource Locators or short URLs are standardized names for internet resources.
-URLs point to pieces of information and tells two things about that piece of information.
+URLs point to pieces of information and tells two things about that piece of information:

-* Telling where they are located
+* telling where they are located.
-* How to interact with them
+* how to interact with them.

 ![image](./images/image1.png)

 As you can see, a URL can exist out of several parts:

 * **Scheme**: it tells the client how to access the resource.
-The URL says to use the HTTP protocol
+The URL says to use the HTTP protocol.
 * **Userinfo**: Login credentials user.
 For obvious reasons nog realy used.
-* **Host**: is the server location, telling where the resource is hosted, in this case the host or server is called
+* **Host**: is the server location, telling where the resource is hosted, in this case the host or server is called.
+You can use an ip address or a domain name which will be translated into an ip address (by DNS).
 * **Port**: on what TCP port to connect to on the host (server).
-This defaults to port 80 if omitted*
+This defaults to port 80 if omitted.
 * **Resource path**: it tells what local resource on the server is being requested.
 * **Query**: queries can be used to filter down the resource.
-The query is prefixed by the ? character.
+The query is prefixed by the `?` character.
 * **Fragment**: can be used to identify a single piece within the resource.
-The fragment is prefixed by the # character
+The fragment is prefixed by the `#` character

 ### Absolute versus relative URL

 Web clients (browsers) understand a few shortcuts.
 Relative URLs are a shorthand for specifying a resource within a resource URL’s can be absolute or relative.
-* An absolute URL contains all the information to access a resource.
+* An **absolute URL** contains all the information to access a resource.
-* A relative URL is incomplete.
-To get all the information it must interpret it relative to another URL, called the base.
+* A **relative URL** is incomplete.
+To get all the information it must interpret it relative to another URL, called the **base**.
 Relative URLs are relative to the document in which it is found.

 ![image](./images/image2.png)